saasindustries/zipcodebase/README.md

 * find a major location behind a zip code
 * match together a list of zip codes by their distance to each other

-This was the moment we decixded to launch zipcodebase.com, a feature-complete zip code API.
+This was the moment we decided to launch zipcodebase.com, a feature-complete zip code API.

 The API uses keys to allow access to the API.
 You can register a free API key at our [developer portal](https://app.zipcodebase.com/register?plan=free).
 This will allow you to conduct 10,000 free searches per month.